nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add -l n/LESSON_NAME [c/LESSON_CAPACITY] [p/LESSON_PRICE] [t/LESSON_TIMING]`

-* The lesson's capacity, price and timing are optional details for tutors to include.
+* The lesson's capacity, price and timing are optional details for you to include.
 * The lesson name should only contain alphanumeric characters and spaces.
 * If provided, the lesson's capacity must be a **positive integer** 1, 2, 3, …
 * If provided, the lesson's price must be a **non-negative number** with either 0 or 2 decimal places.
 Examples of a valid price are `80` and `85.50`.